It's been almost a year since many companies pivoted to a primarily remote workforce.

 One of the primary reasons employees are planning to leave their current employer is because their needs have changed, but the organization did not.
 The current policies, perks, and culture are no longer in line with what employees value.

 Open the lines of communication and find out what is important to your organization.
 Talk with employees, have marketing or HR create employee surveys, and ask managers to have discussions with their teams about the things that are important to them.

 Giving employees a voice to help shape the future of the company is a great way to not only engage staff but also encourage them to stick around.

 Prioritize health and wellbeing

-They recommend a layered approach to reduce exposures to SARS-CoV-2, the virus that causes COVID-19, within facilities.
-This approach includes using multiple mitigation strategies to help keep employees, visitors and customers safe.
+They recommend a layered approach to reduce exposure to SARS-CoV-2, the virus that causes COVID-19, within facilities.
+This approach includes using multiple mitigation strategies to help keep employees, visitors, and customers safe.

 Make sure you communicate the measures that are being taken at your facility to keep everyone healthy and safe and encourage employees to provide feedback.